dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 calculus of empires, of rising and falling stars.
 It is necessary for belief systems and normative systems to lend themselves to the antifragility of sociopolitical and socioeconomic systems.
-Therefore, belief systems must be flexible and fixedly rooting the normalized majority belief system in either materialism or idealism, without enabling the change, is the problem left to theologians.
-Yet, it does not aid the pragmatic -- unless for some reason your idealism tends to create pragmatic benefits by dissolving away uncertainty, via [perturbation and percolation](/posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.html#the-rationalizing-irrationality) to etch away the possibility space.
+Therefore, belief systems must be flexible.
+Fixedly rooting the normalized majority belief system in either materialism or idealism, without enabling the change, is the problem left to theologians.
+Such does not aid the pragmatic -- unless for some reason your idealism tends to create pragmatic benefits by dissolving away uncertainty, via [perturbation and percolation](/posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.html#the-rationalizing-irrationality) to etch away the possibility space.
 The task left to financial engineers is to design machines that are dynamos powered by volatility, whose mechanics are structures of correlation.
+It was the same for ancient social architects.

 From the churn of empires contending to displace one another in the Near East emerged the need to control *sociophilosophical